bouncingjack/twu/README.md

 # TimeWatch Automatic Filler

 Automate timewatch updating.
+* single day/batch
-* Based on Google Timeline
+* Mode 1: Based on actual Google Timeline
-* Based on randomized entry and exit times.
+* Mode 2: Based on randomized entry and exit times.
+* Automatically update holidays and holiday eves
+* Allow to insert an excuse with/without hours for each day

 # TOC
 * [Requirements](##Requirements)